Nov 21, 2024

 Recognizing the value to the College of educational achievement of employees, the following increase in annual salary will be given to a full-time employee who, during employment at MCC, attains the following degrees:

-*Persons who earn a doctoral degree subsequent to a specialist’s degree will be awarded an additional $500 increase.
+*Persons who earn a doctoral degree after a specialist’s degree will be awarded an additional $500 increase.

-The increase in salary will become effective based on the date the diploma, certificate, or degree was awarded.
-For diplomas, certificates or degrees earned in May, the effective date for the increase in pay will be the beginning of the new contract for that employee for the next fiscal year.
-If a diploma, certificate or degree is awarded in August or December, the effective date of the increase in pay will be granted on the next payroll processed after submission of the official transcript to the Human Resource Office.
+The salary increase will become effective based on the date the Institution received the diploma, certificate, or degree.
+For diplomas, certificates, or degrees earned in May, the effective date for the pay increase will be the beginning of the new contract for that employee for the next fiscal year.
+If a diploma, certificate, or degree is awarded in August or December, the effective date of the pay increase will be granted on the next payroll processed after submission of the official transcript to the Office of Human Resources.
 (Board approved 6/14/05)

-Note: No increases will be awarded for degrees of a lower level than the highest an employee has already earned, i.e., no increase for an Associate Degree for an employee already holding a bachelor degree.
+No increases will be awarded for degrees of a lower level than the highest an employee has already earned, i.e., no increase for an Associate Degree for an employee already holding a bachelor’s degree.
+In addition, no increase will be awarded for a degree received at the same level already held.

 5.6 Work Schedule

-The normal work week provides for 39 hours, 8:00 a.m.-4:30 p.m.
-Monday through Thursday and 8:00 a.m.-3:30 p.m.
-Fridays, with a 30-minute lunch break.
-Employees must clock out for lunch break.
-Each employee has the option of arranging with his/her immediate supervisor to make up an hour each week for a 40-hour work week.
-A 15-minute break is allowed, when the work schedule permits, each morning and each afternoon, except Friday afternoon.
-(Weekly pay periods run from 12:01 a.m.
-Saturday to 12 midnight Friday.)
-In some cases, employees are allowed to operate under a flex schedule.
-In those cases, employees are not allowed to operate under that flex schedule during the weeks the College is closed for a holiday or break as employees are required to make up their hours on the working days of that week.
+Non-exempt employees should arrange with their immediate supervisor time to work an additional hour each week for a 40-hour work week.
+A 15-minute break is allowed, when the work schedule permits, each morning and each afternoon.
+With supervisor approval, both breaks may be combined into the lunch break.
+In cases approved by an employee’s supervising Vice President, employees can operate under a flexible schedule.
+In those cases, employees are not allowed to operate under that flex schedule during the weeks the College is closed for a holiday or break, as employees are required to make up their hours on the working days of that week.
 (Revised 09/12/2023; Revised 11/14/2023)

 5.7 Overtime and Fair Labor Standards Act Policy

-5. Personnel required to work on any of the holidays shown below will be compensated at 1½ times their normal rate of pay.
+• Personnel required to work on any of the holidays shown below will be compensated at 1½ times their normal pay rate.

 Holidays: